 Thank you for being here, for being everything you are and for tuning in with me today.

-If you’ve been inspired by my podcast, I would be very grateful if you left me a review over on iTunes.
-Those reviews help other people like you, find my podcast.
+If you’ve been inspired by my podcast, I would be grateful if you left me a review.

-I know it can be confusing at first to leave a review on iTunes.
-I’ve put together helpful instructions to make it as easy as possible for you.
+I know it can be confusing at first to leave a review so I’ve put together helpful info.

 SELECT: “Listen on Apple Podcasts”

 CLICK ON: “Ratings and Reviews”

 Let me know what inspired you in this episode!

 CLICK ON: STARS section (⭐️⭐️⭐️⭐️⭐️ & it will go to bottom of the page)